 At number 4, is GTA Online.
 We all know that Grand Theft Auto Online provides hours of unadulterated, immature fun – and that’s why we like it.
 The multiplayer section of this game pits players against players within the world where everything’s at stake – you’re status, your wealth, reputation, your clan and so much more.

 But what makes this MMO truly special?
 It’s the manipulation of vehicles baby.
 There are a ton of cars, bikes, planes, and helicopters in GTA Online that players can purchase, steal or randomly come across during your playthroughs, and most of them can be used in crazy and imaginative ways – for example, finding ways to creatively kill one another.

 The gameplay experience at least for me, is significantly enhanced due to the way players can use vehicles in this game, and that’s why it makes an appearance on this list.

 And at number three, is Crossout!
 Crossout is a fairly newcomer to the multiplayer space, it’s been in development for a couple of years, finished it’s closed beta in the last twelve months and finally launched it’s open beta last month.

 This game is on our list because it’s an incredible step up from Heavy Metal Machines – it’s players versus players in their vehicles of destruction.
 If you like Mad Max of Death Race, then this game is absolutely for you.
 Crossout allows you to craft and create the perfect killing machine, you can pick apart and reassemble your gritty cars with the equipment of your choice.
 Then, take on other players in a variety of match modes that’s incredibly fun to play.
 The best part is, there isn’t a pay entry and you can play for absolutely free.
-If you want to check out Crossout right now, we’ve got a link to the game right here.

 #2 Rocket League